enterstudio/employee-directory-csharp/README.md

        <add name="DefaultConnectionX" connectionString="Server=YourSqlServeName;Database=Employees;User ID=yourUserName;Password=yourPassword" providerName="System.Data.SqlClient" />
    </connectionStrings>
    ```
+   Or, even better, if you are using Azure Web Apps, configure your connection string in the Azure Portal.

 2. You will likely want to change the `App_Data/seed-data.json` file, or simply delete it.
 If the file does not exist, the application will simply initialize an empty database.